 I’ve fielded a lot of queries lately about my washing and cleaning routine.
 And not because it’s questionable!
-It’s to see if I can recommend eco-friendly replacements for much-loved bathing products.
+It’s to see if I can recommend some good eco-friendly hygiene and bathroom products.

-I thought I would share what we are doing right now – not by way of saying that what we are doing is perfect – but in the interests of satisfying reader curiosity!
+I thought I would share what we are using right now.
+Not by way of saying that what we are doing is perfect.
+But simply in the interests of satisfying reader curiosity!

 We have switched from using liquid shower gel in plastic bottles for a plain old bar of soap.
 I thought I would miss shower gel but actually, I am quite enjoying using bar soap.
-I have found both Faith In Nature soap and Suma soap unpackaged at my closest health food store for little more than a pound a bar so it’s a fairly economical switch.
-If you want something a bit more luxurious then I really like Marie’s Artisan Soaps.
+I have found both Faith In Nature soap* and Suma soap* unpackaged at my closest health food store for little more than a pound a bar so it’s a fairly economical switch.
+You can also check out my guide to sustainable soap brands, for more inspiration.

-When it comes to scrubbing I just use a plain old flannel.
+When it comes to giving myself a good scrub, I just use a plain old flannel.
 It’s not fancy but it does the job effectively.

 If you want to be a bit fancier, there are a few different options that aren’t heavy on the plastic.
 Natural ramie shower puffs* are a natural alternative to those nylon/plastic shower puff things.
 They are made from natural fibres for a biodegradable clean.
 Alternatively, you can buy little bamboo bags* that you pop your bar of soap into for a bit of an upgrade from a flannel.

-You can even buy soap pebbles, which are bars of soap wrapped in a felted wool cover.
+You can buy soap pebbles, which are bars of soap wrapped in a felted wool cover.
 This cuts out the need for a flannel or shower puff.
 I bought one out of curiosity and have regretted that purchase ever since.
 I’ve personally found it makes for a really unpleasant showering experience.
 I’m using it up because I don’t want it to go to waste but it’s safe to say I would not repurchase.

 My kids love a good bubble bath.
 Trying to find a less plastic version has been difficult, and the best solution I have found is from Lush.
-Lush sell solid bubble bath bars, and my kids current favourite is this packaging free bubble spinner – a solid bubble bath bar that spins around under the tap as it releases soap.
+Lush sell solid bubble bath bars, and my kids’ current favourite is this packaging-free bubble spinner.
+This is a solid bubble bath bar that spins around under the tap as it releases soap.
 Let it spin round under the tap for 1 minute, and then dry it off and store it away for next time.
 One spinner lasts for up to 10 baths, and the wooden bit can just go in our fire or the composter once it’s finished.

-The ingredients aren’t perfect, but when you’re walking a fine line between trying to live a little more lightly, keeping your kids happy and not spending a fortune then this wins for us.
+The ingredients and the shop aren’t perfect.
+However, when you’re walking a fine line between trying to live a little more lightly, keeping your kids happy and not spending a fortune then this wins for us.
 My kids, who aren’t always on board with reducing waste, adore this bubble bath, so it’s a keeper.

 Since the start of the year, we have been on a mission to switch to a solid shampoo bar.
-This has proved to be tricky as not all of them perform how we would like, and some I’ve found have been very expensive.
+This has proved to be tricky as not all of them perform how we would like.
+What’s more, I’ve found some to have been very expensive.

-So far we tried a Soapnuts one that I picked up for £6 that is SLS free, but sadly none of us got on with it.
+So far we tried a Sodium Laureth Sulphate (SLS free) Soapnuts one.
+However, sadly none of us got on with it.
 It left our hair greasy (even the kids) and with what felt like a nasty residue in our hair.
 Let’s also just say it doesn’t have the nicest of scents.
-It has since been relegated to use a soap for washing our body as I’m keen not to waste it but even then it isn’t my favourite to use.
+It has since been relegated to use a soap for washing our body as I’m keen not to waste it, but even then it isn’t my favourite to use.

 I have struggled to find other shampoo bars that have good reviews and are effective and affordable.
-I have heard good reviews of this one but it’s £11 a bar, and with four heads to wash on a regular basis it’s not going to happen!
+I have heard good reviews of this one but it’s £10 a bar (plus delivery), and with four heads to wash on a regular basis it’s not going to happen!

-My hair requires conditioner otherwise it becomes a dry tangled mess, so I have also been using Lush’s solid conditioner bar, which smells divine and does the job.
-It took me a little while to get used to it – it can be hard to gauge exactly how much conditioner you are using – but now that I’m more accustomed to it I am really enjoying using it.
+My hair requires conditioner otherwise it becomes a dry tangled mess.
+Therefore I have also been using Lush’s solid conditioner bar.
+It smells divine and does the job adequately.
+It did take me a little while to get used to it.
+This is because it can be hard to gauge exactly how much conditioner you are using.
+However, now that I’m more accustomed to it I am really enjoying using it.
 I’ve also put together a wider guide to plastic-free conditioner that you might find useful.

-Again, in both the shampoo and conditioner bars the ingredients aren’t perfect, but for us, the choice has been a more affordable packaging free product that works and everyone is happy to use, or switching back to shampoo and conditioner in plastic bottles.
-We’ve made a compromise here, but are still on the lookout for an affordable and effective shampoo bar so if you have found one then do let me know!
+Again, in both the shampoo and conditioner bars the ingredients aren’t perfect.
+However, for us, the choice has been a more affordable packaging free product that works and everyone is happy to use, or switching back to shampoo and conditioner in plastic bottles.
+We’ve made a compromise here, but are still on the lookout for an affordable and effective shampoo bar.
+If you have found one then do let me know!

-A few of the questions I’ve fielded lately are on how I wash and cleanse my face and remove makeup.
+A few of the eco-friendly hygiene products questions I’ve fielded lately are on how I wash and cleanse my face and remove my makeup.

 My routine is really simple.
-It’s probably as simple as it gets – all I do is use a bar of soap (the one from the shower – no need for a separate bar of soap) and a flannel and that’s the full extent of my face washing/makeup removal/cleansing routine.
+It’s probably as simple as it gets.
+All I do is use a bar of soap (the one from the shower – no need for a separate bar of soap) and a flannel.
+That’s the full extent of my face washing/makeup removal/cleansing routine.
 The flannel acts as a gentle exfoliant, removing the need for a separate exfoliant, and it removes all traces of makeup.

 I’ve been using this method for year upon year and haven’t found anything better.
 Even beauty expert Sali Hughes swears by the flannel so I know I am on to something good.
 I keep a stack of them in my bathroom cupboard, use a fresh one each day, and then chuck it in the washing machine in the evening.
 Simple, quick, cheap and effective.
 What’s not to love?